A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

-Real flights were able to not only verify the fulfillment of the installation mission expressed by the~\ac{STL} formula~\eqref{eq:longRangeInspection}, but also the compliance with physical constraints and safety requirements ($\bar{v}$, $\bar{a}$, and $\Gamma$), as well as the vehicles' payload capacity $c_\bullet$ (see Table~\ref{tab:tableParamters}).
-Figure~\ref{fig:miniatureExperiments} depicts some snapshots of the experiment.
-To provide a sense of how close (distance) the~\acp{UAV} were with respect to the mechanical infrastructure (cables and towers) and refilling locations, these were virtualized by means of a~\ac{ROS} package projecting within the~\acp{UAV}' camera frames the 3D mesh files used in MATLAB and Gazebo to represent the scenario.
+During the real flight experiments, we were able to verify the successful completion of the installation mission defined by the~\ac{STL} formula~\eqref{eq:longRangeInspection}.
+The flights also demonstrated compliance with physical constraints and safety requirements, including maximum velocity (${^d}\bar{v}$), maximum acceleration (${^d}\bar{a}$), and the minimum safety distance ($\Gamma_\mathrm{dis}$), as well as the payload capacity of the vehicles, ${^d}\bar{c}$ (Table~\ref{tab:tableParamters}).
+Figure~\ref{fig:miniatureExperiments} shows snapshots of the experiments, where the proximity of the~\acp{UAV} to the mechanical infrastructure (cables and towers) and refilling locations can be observed.
+To provide this visual representation, we used a ROS package to project 3D mesh files, which were originally used in MATLAB and Gazebo to represent the scenario, onto the camera frames of the~\acp{UAV}.